• Listen Up: Stephenie Meyer is a Karen

 The Native Test

-Yes, Stephenie Meyer wrote about the Quileute tribe in her book.
-Did she misrepresent them and completely botch their folklore?
-Yes.
-Did the Quileute tribe receive compensation from the book and/or movie series?
-No. Does the Quileute tribe have to deal with the repercussions of Twilight fans congregating en masse on their land?
-Yes.
-Does she even play on Indigenous stereotypes by writing, “So do you think we’re a bunch of superstitious natives or what?”
-(Jacob, page 126).
+Did the Quileute Nation receive compensation from the book and/or movie series?
+No. Does the Quileute Nation have to deal with the repercussions of Twilight fans congregating en masse on their land?
 Yes.
 Does all of this make Stephenie Meyer a stereotypical Karen?
 Abso-fuckin’-lutely, but we’ll get to that later.

 • Two Indigenous characters must speak with each other